Governed AI Workflows · Banks & Credit Unions

 Sensitive data stays home

-Where a workflow touches NPI, it can run on open-weight models deployed on your own infrastructure or private cloud — no round-tripping customer data to a third party.
-You decide, workflow by workflow, what runs where; the governance layer enforces it.
+Where a workflow touches NPI, it can run on open-weight models deployed on your own infrastructure or private cloud.
+You decide, workflow by workflow, what runs where.

 PRINCIPLE / 04